WXlab-NJMU/scPolylox/Protocol.md

 ` cd /path/to/PolyloxExpress/example

-Then execute RPBPBR on each example file:
+Then execute scRPBPBR on each example file:

 ` scRPBPBR test.fastq test fastq `